All scheduled concerts have been postponed through July 31, 2021.

 What if pandemic conditions improve more quickly than expected?
 Would you be able to restart sooner?

 As new epidemiological information becomes available, along with new data from our own ongoing revenue studies and audience surveys, the Symphony’s management team and board of directors will assess whether the orchestra and the Schermerhorn may be able to resume activity sooner.
-Postponing our originally planned season gives us the logistical and financial flexibility we will need to reimagine new presentation formats as we reemerge from the pandemic into the “new normal.”
+Postponing our originally planned season gives us the logistical and financial flexibility we will need to reimagine new presentation formats as we reemerge from the pandemic.

 What is happening to all of the concerts you had scheduled for the next year?